dojo/docs/developer/design/builder.rst

 		}]
     }

-The destination location may be given explicitly in the optional, per-package ``destLocation`` property.
+The destination location of each package may be given explicitly in the optional, per-package ``destLocation`` property.
 If it is missing, then it defaults to the package name, a child of the the release directory.

-The real power if this feature is not expressing these package hierarchies in a profile, but rather using the application configurtion to get the hierarchies for free.
+The real power if this feature is not expressing these package hierarchies in a profile, but rather using the application configuration to get the hierarchies for free.
 For example, assume the acme application expressed its configuration in the resource ~/dev/acme/config.js like this:

 .. code-block :: javascript